Guthrie Robert Packer Hospital: Education

 Robert Packer Hospital had its first intern in 1887, at a time when most physicians did not do internships.
-Its first residency began in 1923 in partnership with the University of Pennsylvania Graduate School of Medicine, and was in general surgery.
+Its first residency began in 1923 in partnership with the University of Pennsylvania Graduate School of Medicine and Hahnemann Medical School, and was in general surgery.
 Five years later, a residency in medicine was added.

 The hospital employed its first Director of Medical Education in 1967, also breaking ground for the Carl V. S. Patterson Education Building.
 The same year, the School of Nursing was accredited by the National League for Nursing.
 In 1987, nursing education changed at Robert Packer Hospital and it no longer offered a diploma program.
 Instead, it partnered with Mansfield University in offering the Bachelor of Science in Nursing degree.

 As of July 2021, the hospital has physician residencies in emergency medicine, family medicine, internal medicine, general surgery, orthopedic surgery, anesthesiology, and fellowships in cardiology, gastroenterology, and pulmonology and critical care.
 Additionally, the hospital has a nursing residency, pharmacy residency, and is the Guthrie Campus of the Geisinger Commonwealth School of Medicine.
 Of historical note, it used to have residencies in neurosurgery, pathology, pediatrics, radiology, and urology.